Update 11/13/2012: Today, Ford unveiled its seven-passenger Transit Connect Wagon; this article has been updated to reflect the new information.

 Until the arrival of the Ford Transit, large families can check out Ford's E-Series vans.

 Although it's from Mercedes, the Sprinter doesn't add much in the way of luxury to the interior of this large family hauler.
-There's no wood trim or brushed nickel to be found in this van.
+There's no wood trim or brushed nickel to be found in this van, though ample cargo space is a natural byproduct of its size.

 If you're looking for the antithesis of the traditional van, the NV's bold styling could appeal to you.
 It incorporates the square design cues of Nissan's Cube and Quest minivan.
 It's definitely distinctive.